-Istanbul is Turkey’s most populous city, and its cultural and financial centre.
-Located on both shores of the Bosphorus, the narrow strait between the Black Sea and the Sea of Marmara, it bridges Asia and Europe physically and culturally.
+O/M Lying on both sides of the Bosphorus, the narrow strait between the Black Sea and the Marmara Sea, Istanbul bridges Asia and Europe.

-Art, entertainment, business and fashion are all based north of the Golden Horn.
-From bohemia in busy Beyoğlu to cosmopolitan cool in Cihangir, and from upmarket shopping in Nişantaşı to high-rise offices in Levent.
+Art, entertainment, business and fashion are all based north of the Golden Horn, from bohemia in busy Beyoğlu and cool Cihangir to upmarket shopping in Nişantaşı, and earthy, soccer-crazy Beşiktaş.

 The waters defining Europe and Asia can be as dreamy as they are meaningful.
 There are three good museums and countless places to let the world slip by.
 Let Cornucopia 52 be your guide to both City and Village Bosphorus.